18 Must-Have Negotiation Skills For Procurement Professionals

 1. US trade wars with China

-The former president of the United States, Donald Trump, held a crucial negotiation with Chinese President Xi Jinping at a post-G20 summit in 2018.
+The former President of the United States, Donald Trump, held a crucial negotiation with Chinese President Xi Jinping at a post-G20 summit in 2018.
 According to the White House, the meeting between the two presidents was successful.

-Both parties merely agree to stop the new trade tariffs for 90 days with the condition that if both of them are unable to reach an agreement at the end of the period time, the 10 percent tariffs will be raised to 25%.
+Both parties merely agreed to stop the new trade tariffs for 90 days with the condition that if both of them are unable to reach an agreement at the end of the period time, the 10 percent tariffs will be raised to 25%.

 Long story short, China agreed to buy agricultural, industrial, and energy products to fight the surplus.
 Additionally, it pleads to control Fentanyl which is an opioid responsible for the rise in addiction in the US.